plumber-sc/plumber-sc/README.md

 # Plumber for Sitecore Commerce

 Plumber is a configuration viewer for Sitecore Commerce, a bit like `showconfig.aspx` in Sitecore but with built-in search capabilities.

 ## What do you use it for?

 Checking what happens in Sitecore Commerce can sometimes be a bit complicated.
 This tool will give you insight into how the pipelines are configured, which blocks are used and how the policies are configured per environment.

 Plumber is a [Vue](https://vuejs.org/) single page application.
 Built for production, you can use it with any web server.
 It doesn't require any server side technology for itself.

+### Compatibility

+Plumber is compatible with Sitecore Commerce 8.2.1 and Sitecore Commerce 9 and up.
+If you're using Sitecore Commerce 8.2.1 notice that you can leave the `IdentityServerUrl` config entry empty as this version doesn't use Identity Server.

 ## Installing Plumber